streamanalyze/sa.documentation/README.md

 Note that the input data might have to be pre-processed, using some vector normalization.

-2.7.5 Plotting numerical data
+#### Plotting numerical data

-AmosII can utilize GNU Plot (v 4.2 or above), to plot numerical data.
-The plot() function is used to plot a line connecting two-dimensional points.
+sa.engine can utilize GNU Plot (v 4.2 or above), to plot numerical data.
+The `plot()` function is used to plot a line connecting two-dimensional points.
 Each vector in the vector v is a data point. plot() will plot the points in the order they appear in the v. plot(Vector of Vector v) -> Integer
 The return value is the exit code of the plot program.
 A nonzero value indicates error.
 If the data points have a higher dimensionality than two, the optional argument projs is used to select the dimension to be plotted.